-A specialist is a doctor who provides health care services for a specific disease or part of the both the are are many kinds of specialists.
-Here are a few examples: ody. □ Oncologists care for patients with cancer. ☐ Cardiologists care for patients with heart conditions. ☐ Orthopedists care for patients with certain bone, joint, or muscle conditions.
-If you use an out-of-network provider for routine dental services, your share of the costs for you covered services are described in "Covered Routine Dental Benefits" in Chapter 4. r
+A specialist is a doctor who provides health care services for a specific disease or part of the body.
+There are many kinds of specialists.
+Here are a few examples:

+- $\hfill\square$ Oncologists care for patients with cancer. - □ Cardiologists care for patients with heart conditions. - □ Orthopedists care for patients with certain bone, joint, or muscle conditions.

+If you use an out-of-network provider, your share of the costs for your covered services will be as shown in the Benefits Chart in Chapter 4 under "Out-of-Network."
+You pay the out-of-network costsharing even if you received a referral for the services, or if you requested a pre-visit coverage decision from us.
+However, in the event that no contracted network provider is available, you can ask to access care at in-network cost-sharing from an out-of-network provider.
+Call Customer Service to let us know if you need to see an out-of-network provider, or to get help finding an innetwork provider.
+(Phone numbers for Customer Service are printed on the cover of this booklet.)